bitweal/adversarial-attack-tools/README.md

 ## Features

-- **Adversarial Attack Implementation**: The repository implements the Basic Iterative Method (BIM) and Fast Gradient Sign Method (FGSM) for generating adversarial examples.
+- **Adversarial Attack Implementation**: The repository implements the Fast Gradient Sign Method (FGSM), Basic Iterative Method (BIM),  dispersion reduction (DR), and dispersion amplification (DA) for generating adversarial examples.
-- **Supported Models**: Pre-trained MobileNetV2 and Inception v3 model.
-This models is widely used for image classification tasks and serves as the target for adversarial attacks.
 - **User-Friendly Interface**: The code is structured for ease of understanding and use.
 It includes functionalities for loading images, making predictions, and conducting adversarial attacks.

 ## How to Use